 The Tutoring Center offers writing, math, and science tutorials free of charge to COM students.
-The Tutoring Center also provides computers, reference materials, hand-outs, and a quiet workspace.
+The Tutoring Center also provides computers, reference materials, handouts, and a quiet workspace.
 It is open six days a week during the fall and spring semesters.
 Hours during the fall and spring are Monday - Thursday, 8 a.m. - 8 p.m., Friday, 8 a.m. - noon, and Saturday, 9 a.m. - 1 p.m.
 Hours for the spring mini and summer will vary.

-Writing Tutorials
+Writing Tutors

 Writing tutors offer one-on-one tutoring sessions for students on any phase of the writing, reading or oral presentation process, in person or online.
 Writing tutors can also assist with resumes, cover letters, and college admissions letters.
-The Tutoring Center provides two sound-proof speaking booths with a computer, TV, lectern and recording equipment where students can practice speeches, presentations and job interviews.
+The Tutoring Center provides space with a computer, display screen, lectern and recording equipment where students can practice speeches, presentations and job interviews.

-Online tutoring-the center offers online tutoring sessions through WCONLINE, a web-based program that gives students real-time access to the Tutoring Center's tutors at https://com.mywconline.com/.
+Online tutoring-the Tutoring Center offers online tutoring sessions through WCONLINE, a web-based program that gives students real-time access to the Tutoring Center's tutors at https://com.mywconline.com/.